amaduck/wordleSolver/README.md

 Issues:
 Removing a letter from the individual array, then making a change at the generally unavailable array loses the change to individual
+Removing a letter from individual array doesn't affect solutions - if available at general level will appear as option Need to add onblur to capitalise letters after changing